Improving Webcam Eye-Tracking: Impact of Hardware and Head Stabilization on Data Quality

 # quick rho estimate (fit once without AR to get residual ACF ~ lag1)

-s(time, k = 10) +
+camera + s(time, by = camera, k = 10) +

-s(participant, bs = "re") + # random intercepts
+s(participant, by=camera, bs = "re") +

-s(time, participant, by=cond4, bs = "re"), # random fucntional smooths for time/subject by cond
+s(time, participant, by=camera, bs = "re"),

 family = binomial(), method = "fREML",

-discrete = TRUE, data = dat, na.action = na.omit, select = TRUE)
+discrete = TRUE, data = dat, na.action = na.omit)

 rho <- acf(residuals(m0, type = "pearson"), plot = FALSE)$acf[2]